Kent (album): Background and recording

-After performing as the opening act for the Cardigans on 9 June 1994, Kent were offered a recording contract with the Swedish division of RCA/BMG by Per Lindholm.
-Kent signed the contract on 26 June 1994.
+On 9 June 1994, Kent was the opening act for the Cardigans.
+On 26 June, Kent were offered a record contract with the Swedish division of RCA/BMG by Per Lindholm.
+The band signed the contract on the same day.
 The album was recorded in ten hectic days between 6 and 16 October 1994 at Silence Studio in Koppom, Värmland.